nadroj0-0/Engineering-for-Data-Analysis-COMP0235-coursework/README.md

 * Intermediate outputs are written to shared storage.
 * Final aggregated results are also persisted to MinIO.

-For implementation details refer to
+For more indepth implementation details refer to
 ```
 scripts/celery/README.md
 ```